parmsam/dir2json/README.md

 can be [used with a Shiny
 app](https://parmsam.github.io/dir2json/articles/shiny.html) to allow
 users to upload files, encode them into JSON format, and process or download the resulting JSON file.
+JSON can be used as format for sharing multiple files with LLMs.

 ## Features